 Step 6: Remove the pole and place a marker on the floor so that people know where to stand

 Step 7: Set Multi-Camera Animator to "Run" mode and take photos using the camera rig.
 Multi-Camera Animator will monitor the download folder and automatically create the animated GIFs and MP4 movies.
-It will also update DSLR Remote Pro Multi-Camera so that the next set of photos are saved in a different folder
+It will also update Multi-Camera so that the next set of photos are saved in a different folder

 Please see the help file for more information on how to use the Multi-Camera Animator.

 The optimal number of cameras and their positioning will depend on your budget, the smoothness of the effect you want to achieve and how the subject is to fill the frame.
 The examples shown on this page all use 5 cameras mounted approximately 20cm apart (measured from the tripod bushes on the base of each camera) with a subject distance of approximately 2.4m/

 Suggested camera positioning for a 7 camera array

 Sample calibration and test photos from a 5 camera rig for testing the Multi-Camera Animator's auto alignment can be downloaded from here:

 The animated GIF below was created using the photos in the samples ZIP file after aligning the cameras using live view and then using the auto align option in the Multi-Camera Animator: